 The final defense is an oral examination given to the supervisory committee in which the author of the master's paper, thesis, or culminating work demonstrates satisfactory command of both the focus area of their project and the broader field.
+Students must be in good academic standing to schedule their final defense.

-Notification of Scheduled Defense
+Notification of Scheduled Examination

-At least seven (7) calendar days prior to the final defense date, the Notification of Scheduled Final Defense form must be approved by the student's advisor and graduate program coordinator and filed with the Graduate College.
+At least seven (7) calendar days prior to the final defense date, the Notification of Scheduled Examination form must be approved by the student's advisor and graduate program coordinator and filed with the Graduate College.

 - · A successful submission requires all signatures, not only that the graduate student has initiated the form. - · If the form is not filed seven (7) calendar days prior, it will not be approved by the Graduate College. - A final defense takes place without an approved notification form is considered void.
-A new defense date must be scheduled and the Notification of Scheduled Final Defense filed seven calendar days prior to the new date.
+A new defense date must be scheduled and the Notification of Scheduled Examination (https://powerforms.docusign.net/0abb6387-c124-45e6-bc80-337a7635ffb0/?env=na3&acct=1ceb9a57-b6a3-4df7-b655-d64cf8f1c2d7&accountId=1ceb9a57-b6a3-4df7-b655-d64cf8f1c2d7) filed seven days prior to the new date.